Beyond one-loop calculation: Higher-order effects on Gross-Neveu-Yukawa tensorial criticality: Summary and Discussion

 In this work we have investigated the GNY theory for SO($N$) symmetric traceless matrix-valued order parameters with $N_{f}$ species of Majorana fermions in 2+1 dimensions by computing two-loop RG flow equations.
 Our analysis reveals that the critical values of $N$ without fermions decrease, yet systems with $N\geq4$ still lack a stable RG fixed point, in agreement with the one-loop analysis.
 In the presence of fermions, we confirm that the structure of the RG flow characterized by two critical values of the fermion flavors $N_{f,c1}$ and $N_{f,c2}$ persists beyond the leading-order computation.
 Importantly, for a given $N$, we discover that $N_{f,c1}$ increases while $N_{f,c2}$ decreases.
 We also present the critical exponents and mass gap ratio in $\mathcal{O}(\epsilon^{2})$ derived from our two-loop computation.

-For the specific case of SO(8)-symmetric Majorana fermions on the honeycomb lattice, we found that $N_{f,c2}$ decreases by approximately 35\% under the two-loop calculation.
+For the specific case of SO(8)-symmetric Majorana fermions on the honeycomb lattice, we found that $N_{f,c2}$ decreases by approximately 34\% under the two-loop calculation.
 The predictions presented here, including $N_{f,c2}$, critical exponents, and mass gap ratio, offer testable outcomes for future studies employing various methodologies such as numerical simulations \cite{Liu2024}, conformal bootstrapping \cite{Reehorst2023}, and experimental investigations \cite{Liguo2024,Dongyang2025}.
 Furthermore, our work suggests a systematic reduction of $N_{f,c2}$ in higher-order calculations so that continuous phase transitions in the systems with tensor order parameter may be more accessible than previously thought.

 To further validate our findings, we have extended our analysis to include three-loop results for $N_{f,c2}$.
-Notably, the coefficient of $\epsilon^{2}$ exceeds that of $\epsilon$, highlighting a common artifact of the $\epsilon$-expansion.
+Notably, the coefficient of $\epsilon^{2}$ exceeds that of $\epsilon$, highlighting a common feature of the $\epsilon$-expansion.
 By employing Borel-Pad\'{e} approximation, we confirm that the three-loop order $N_{f,c2}$ remains lower than the one-loop result, reinforcing the trend observed in our two-loop calculations.
 However, comprehensive validation would ultimately require comparison with numerical simulations and other methods.

-Although we have only a few low-order terms with coefficients that suggest a non-convergent series, necessitating resummation methods, the alternating signs of these coefficients suggest that the epsilon expansion may eventually converge.
-Since the two-loop correction carries a negative sign, we can reasonably expect that the ultimate value converges to something smaller than the leading-order result.
+Although we have only a few low-order terms with coefficients that suggest a non-convergent series, necessitating resummation methods, the alternating signs of these coefficients suggest that the epsilon expansion may be asymptotic.
+Since the two-loop correction to $N_{f, c2}$ is negative we expect that its ultimate value is still smaller than the leading-order result.

 Finally, while our $\epsilon$-expansion results require resummation techniques, alternative approaches such as the Monte-Carlo study or the conformal bootstrap may provide complementary perspectives and lead to better quantitative accuracy of critical flavor numbers and critical exponents in the future.